 BCX 2798 and BCX 2855 were found to be effective inhibitors of HPIV-3 HN in a mouse model, as well as potentially promising candidates for prophylaxis and treatment of HPIV-3 infection in humans.
 A live attenuated vaccine against respiratory syncytial virus (RSV) and HPIV-3 was found to be safe and immunogenic in a phase 1 study.
 Reverse genetics produced an attenuated chimeric HPIV-1 that contains type 3 internal proteins in conjunction with type 1 HN and F surface glycoproteins.

+Some of the potential vaccine candidates are the HPIV-3 cp45 nasal vaccine, which is derived from the JS wild-type strain of HPIV-3 and the rB/HPIV3b vaccine, which is a cDNA-derived chimeric HPIV-3.
 An intranasal vaccine has been developed against HPIV-3.
 The investigators determined that the vaccine is appropriately attenuated and immunogenic in infants as young as 1 month.
-Further development of this vaccine is warranted.[21, 22]
+Further development of this vaccine is warranted.[26, 27] .

 Two vaccines against HPIV-3 were determined to be safe and immunogenic in phase I trials involving HPIV-3–seronegative infants and children; vaccines against HPIV1 and HPIV2 were found to be less advanced.